How to Serve on a Nonprofit Board Without Regretting It

 - Is there a cost associated with attending meetings?
 Are board members reimbursed for travel expenses?
 Is there an honorarium?
 Most volunteer board members serve at their own expense.
 However, they may be able to take a tax deduction for certain costs, such as travel.

-What Are Your Rights as a Board Member?
+Your Obligations and Rights as a Board Member

 - Full and proper training